 To schedule an appointment with a developmental-behavioral pediatrics team, please call:

-Download our guide to help prepare your child for a visit to Dr. Delahunty’s office at the Strongsville Family Health & Surgery Center or Children's Hospital for Rehabilitation in Shaker.
+Download our guide to help prepare your child for a visit to Dr. Delahunty’s office at the Strongsville Family Health & Surgery Center or Children's Hospital for Rehabilitation.

 Download the Strongsville guide.